 This instrument is made under section 124(1)(d) of the Social Security Act 1964 by the Minister for Social Development.

-3. Principal programme—This instrument amends the Special Needs Grants Programme1 (as established and approved on 18 December 1998 and as amended by the Instrument Amending Special Needs Grants Programme 2016 dated 9 June 20162.)
+3. Principal programme—This instrument amends the Special Needs Grants Programme1 (as established and approved on 18 December 1998) (“principal programme”).

 This note is not part of the instrument, but is intended to indicate its general effect.